 Audiofile Sync Audiobooks for Teens summer program

-Over 450 free downloadable audiobooks are available at Open Culture (which also has free movies, textbooks, ebooks, and MOOCs).
-You’ll find classic literature like The Wizard of Oz, Grimm’s Fairy Tales, The Chronicles of Narnia, Anne of Green Gables, Aesop’s Fables, and more.
-Since these are downloads and not streaming, once they are downloaded you can use them without an internet connection.
+Over 450 free audiobooks are available at Open Culture (which also has free movies, textbooks, ebooks, and MOOCs).
+You'll find classic literature like The Wizard of Oz, Grimm's Fairy Tales, The Chronicles of Narnia, Anne of Green Gables, Aesop's Fables, and more.
+Since these are not streaming, once they are on your device you can use them without an internet connection.

 Lit2Go offers an audio collection of fiction, memoirs and other non-fiction titles, poetry, Presidential messages, and speeches.
 The site has its collection sorted by genre, author, title, collection, and Flesch-Kincaid reading level.

-LibriVox is a great online source for well known classic fiction, nonfiction, and children’s books.
-It supports both streaming and downloading, allowing use with or without an internet connection after files are downloaded.
+LibriVox is a great online source for well-known classic fiction, nonfiction, and children's books.
+It supports both streaming and offline use, allowing use with or without an internet connection after files are on your device.
 LibriVox, like Project Gutenberg, is comprised of books in the public domain.
-Learn more about LibriVox in Jeanne’s post “LibriVox Free Audiobooks for Homeschooling.”
+Learn more about LibriVox in Jeanne's post "LibriVox Free Audiobooks for Homeschooling."

 The Internet Archive features audiobooks and poetry "from the Naropa Poetics Audio Archive, LibriVox, Project Gutenberg, Maria Lectrix, and Internet Archive users."

-Also a source for public domain titles, Loyal Books has thousands of free audiobooks from the LibriVox library that can be accessed as mp3 downloads, through iTunes podcasts, or as m4b downloads.
+Also a source for public domain titles, Loyal Books has thousands of free audiobooks from the LibriVox library that can be accessed as mp3 files, through iTunes podcasts, or as m4b files.
 They can also be streamed directly from the site.